What Is Dry January? How to Start Your 2021 Alcohol-free.

 How to avoid being a sober tourist

 One of the debates around giving up alcohol as a lifestyle change for health is that people out there are struggling with a real disease of addiction.
 A break from alcohol is beneficial to anyone, regardless of your reason for quitting.
-If you don’t identify as someone who struggles with alcohol use but want to try Dry January as a positive change, here’s how you can be a recovery ally in your journey:
+If you don’t identify as someone who struggles with their drinking but want to try Dry January as a positive change, here’s how you can be a recovery ally in your journey:

-• Don’t damper everyone’s fun: On the flip side of this, remember that the people in your life who are still drinking don’t need to be constantly reminded of your lifestyle change.
+• Don’t dampen everyone’s fun: On the flip side of this, remember that the people in your life who are still drinking don’t need to be constantly reminded of your lifestyle change.
 Don’t put your expectations onto your friends or family who may not want to participate in Dry January.

-How to make it 30 days alcohol-free
+How to make it 31 days alcohol-free

 • Try alcohol-free beverages: Break your habit of reaching for booze by finding alcohol-free drinks that you enjoy.
-Luckily, going alcohol-free is gaining in popularity and there are many booze-free beverages out there to try.
+Luckily, going alcohol-free is gaining in popularity and there are many non-alcoholic beverages out there to try.
 Try whipping up a mocktail instead of a cocktail.

 Regardless of your motivations for going dry this January, reducing alcohol consumption can increase your physical and mental health.
 Stay in tune with how you feel when you’re alcohol-free, and if you choose to add alcohol back into your routine in February, notice any negative effects you experience from an increase in alcohol consumption.
 Sometimes, taking a break from a habit can help us gain insight around whether or not it helps us in the long run.
-This type of self-awareness can kickstart your journey to health for the rest of 2021.
+This type of self-awareness can kickstart your journey to health for the rest of the year.

 People who read this article also browsed: